 As the number of the crystal type goes up, so does the temperature at which it melts...Type VI being the most

 "stable", the last to melt as the temperature increases..AND the first to form as molten chocolate is cooled.

 Tempering chocolate is the process of selectively encouraging crystal Type V. It's simple in principle, complex in practice.

 Machines are available to facilitate tempering, but it can be done by hand.
 A tempering machine typically has a heat source (light bulbs) and fans for cooling with an electronic thermostat and means of monitoring and setting the desired temperature..plus a moving basin that constantly stirs the chocolate.

-The idea is to heat the chocolate past the melting point of all the crystals...110 F will do.
+The idea is to heat the chocolate past the melting point of all the crystals...108 F will do.
 If you think for a moment, this is not much higher than body temperature..it's just "warm".
 After a short time, all the crystals are melted and the mass can then be cooled to a point below the 93-degree melting point of Type V and above the melting point of Type IV.
-This enhances the formation of the desired Type V crystals and minimizes the formation of Type IV.
-In this range, Type V crystals will natrually form..but, due to the constant movement of the chocolate in the tempering machine, large crystal formations will be broken up into smaller ones.
+This enhances the formation of the desired Type V crystals and eliminates the formation of Type IV (& III, & II, & I).
+In this temperature range, Type V crystals will form naturally..but, due to the constant shearing movement of the chocolate in the tempering machine, large crystal formations will be broken up into smaller ones.

 In specific terms: we melt the chocolate (or pour the newly made, molten, chocolate from the grinder) into a tempering machine and ensure it's warm enough to have melted all the crystals.
 If poured from the grinder, we give it a few minutes for the temperature to equilibrate.
 The process from this point forward varies depending on the type of tempering machine we're using..we have two.
 For the sake of simplicity, we'll describe the less-automated version.